Anna Ingerman: Early life and education

-Ingerman was born on May 27, 1868 in Vyetka, Russia, near the city of Gomel.
+Ingerman was born on May 27, 1868 in Vyetka, Mogilev Governorate, Russian Empire (now in Belarus), near the city of Gomel.

-Ingerman attended gymnasium, the most prestigious form of secondary schooling in Russia at the time.
+Ingerman attended gymnasium, a form of secondary education in Russia.
 In the late 1880s, she moved to Bern, Switzerland and studied medicine.
 While there, she joined Georgi Plekhanov's Group for the Emancipation of Labor (GEL), the first Russian Marxist organization.
 She graduated from the University of Bern in 1893.